SystemsApproach/ops/lifecycle.rst

 cloud platform) and the set of Helm Charts that specify the collection of microservices (sometimes called applications) that are to be deployed on that infrastructure.
-We already know about Terraform from Chapter 3 (it's the agent that actually "acts on" the infrastructure-related forms).
+We already know about Terraform from Chapter 3: it's the agent that actually "acts on" the infrastructure-related forms.
 For its counterpart on the application side we use an open source project called Fleet.

 :numref:`Figure %s <fig-fleet>` shows the big picture we are working